 (via My Diary of Us)

-I’m a huge sucker for anything resembling a potato skin — and, yes, anything with miso.
-These sound so hearty and robust and crazy savory, and yet (contrary to what I promised) they still seem somewhat…sensible?
+I’m a huge sucker for anything resembling a potato skin, and yes, anything with miso.
+These roasted sweet potatoes sound so hearty and robust and crazy savory, and yet (contrary to what I promised) they still seem somewhat…sensible?

 4) Gluten-Free Supernatural Brownies